 Students will learn how to drive a 4x4 vehicle, to identify birds, plants, trees, tracks and how to track animals, as well as learning basic bush survival skills and how to navigate and orientate yourself in the bush.
 Students will also be shown what it is like to approach dangerous game on foot and how you should handle these situations.

-An ECO Training certificate of participation is awarded at the end of each course by the course provider; many previous participants on this course have loved it so much that they have gone on to take a professional Field Guide qualification!
-Please note that each course requires a minimum of 4 participants to run.
+A certificate of participation is awarded at the end of each course; many previous participants on this course have loved it so much that they have gone on to take a professional Field Guide qualification!

 General Subjects Covered